HumanCellAtlas/spring-boot-cookbook/README.md

 apply plugin: 'jacoco'
 ```

-### Maven Publish Plugin
+### Maven-publish Plugin
 The [Maven Publish plugin](https://docs.gradle.org/current/userguide/publishing_maven.html) provides the ability to publish in the Maven format.
-We use this for publishing artifacts to artifactory.
+We use this for publishing artifacts to Artifactory.

 It is added to [build.gradle](example/build.gradle) with: